Dre Campbell Farm

 The soil should be loose and well-drained.
 Sandy loam tends to be the best soil type.

-Heavy clay-based soil either needs amendment or you can make mounds to plant your garlic in.
-However, it can withstand many soils, so long as it gets enough sun and nutrients.
+Heavy clay-based soil either needs amendment, or you can make mounds to plant your garlic in.
+However, it can withstand many soils, as long as it receives enough sunlight and nutrients.

 Plant Pests and Diseases

 Garlic is mostly resistant to pests.
-In fact, it tends to repel many other pests, making it a great companion plant to scatter around your garden.
+It tends to repel many other pests, making it a great companion plant to scatter around your garden.

 The main issues are aphids, thrips, onion maggots, wireworms, and armyworms.
-Basically, anything that likes to go after onions and their relatives.
 Mice may also nest in the mulch or nibble on these plants.

-You can handle most garden pests manually or with organic pest control methods like neem oil or insecticidal soap sprays.
+You can typically handle most garden pests manually or use organic pest control methods, such as neem oil or insecticidal soap sprays.

-Additionally, the plants can get leek rust, which is a fungal infection.
+Additionally, the plants can develop leek rust, a fungal infection.
 Affected bulbs can be eaten, but they should be harvested immediately to control the spread.

 Also, be sure to rotate your garden crops.